anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.1"></a>
 ## 7.1 Introduction

-This chapter examines multiples aspects of security as it relates to the platform and security aspects for workloads.
+This chapter examines multiple aspects of security as it relates to the platform and security aspects for workloads.
 After discussing security attack vectors and security standards, this chapter delves into the Platform Security requirements.
 The chapters culminates with a consolidated set of “must” requirements and desired (should) recommendations; it is suggested that operators carefully evaluate the recommendations for possible implementation.

 ## 7.2 Principles and Guidelines